 Some of our suppliers run their operations outside the European Economic Area (EEA).
 Although they may not be subject to the same data protection laws as companies based in the UK, we will take steps to make sure they provide an adequate level of protection in accordance with UK data protection law.
 By submitting your personal information to us you agree to this transfer, storing or processing at a location outside the EEA.

 We may need to disclose your details, if required, to the police, regulatory bodies or legal advisors.

 We will only ever share your data in other circumstances if we have your explicit and informed consent.

-Where possible we use publicly available sources to keep your records up to date; for example, the Post Office’s National Change of Address database.
-We really appreciate it if you let us know if your information details change.
+We would really appreciate it if you let us know if your information details change.

 You have the right to request a copy of the information that we hold about you.
 If you would like a copy of some or all your personal information, please write to us.
 We may make a small charge for this service.
 We want to make sure that your personal information is accurate and up to date.
 If you spot any mistakes, please let us know and we will correct them.

 If you want to access your information, send a description of the information you want to see and proof of your identity by post to Dementia Adventure, Unit 11 Old Park Farm, Main Road, Ford End, Essex CM3 1LN.